AO33/HiC_Genome_Assembler/README.md

 <br><br>
 ## General usage and install instructions
-Code is entirely python based and can be run by downloading the HIC_ASSEMBLER directory and installing the relevant packages provided in the condaEnviornment_commands.rtf file.
+Code is entirely python based and can be run by downloading the HIC_ASSEMBLER directory and installing the relevant packages provided in the **packageInstallCommands.txt** file.
 Additionally, it is recommended to create a new enviroment before running any installs to avoid complications.
 Provided is a working example config file (hicAssembler_config_workingExample.txt), which is intended to provide the user with a template, but should be altered to fit ones needs.
 Once the config file has been updated with the relevant settings / parameters, one can run the following command(s) to run the program<br>

 **To run the entire pipeline in one fell swoop, then run with the following command**